samyakranjan/poker-python/README.md

 # Poker game in Python

 A no-brainer Poker game written in an hour or two using Python.
-Feel free to use/modify it
+This is not optimized or tested extensively.
+Please feel free to use/modify it.

 Usage:
 python main.py